 What Is TDR Policy in Hyderabad

 The TDR Policy in Hyderabad states that for any residential projects above 10 floors, builders are required to purchase TDR from the government.
-There is no need to buy this TDR upto 10 floors and after 10 floors, the builder should buy 10% of TDR of the total built up area above the 10th floor.
+There is no need to buy this TDR upto 10 floors and after 10 floors, Government introducted two new slabs in TDR as 3% To 5%.

 After implementing NewTDR policy in Hyderabad, prices for residential projects tend to grow in developing areas.
 Depending on the builder, plot prices may also increase.
 The TDR cost analysis in Hyderabad shows that the impact of Transferable Development Rights(TDR) is different across West Hyderabad locations.